-This month saw an upsetting case of deconstructive criticism brought to the surface in the case of “Karlan Judd and the Cyberbully” (as criticized by this very blog not last week).
+A while back, I saw an upsetting case of deconstructive criticism brought to the surface in the case of “Karlan Judd and the Cyberbully”.
 Basically, a show’s creator publicly shamed an actor for posting a negative review.
 Both the comment and the review have since been taken down.

 Others have talked at length about how unprofessional it was for the creator to take a public stance on a negative review but I want to talk about something else that sparked my interest: the purpose of negative reviews and the role of the contemporary audience member.